Academic Year Break Housing

 Students must check out of their rooms by the advertised deadline, following the procedures that are posted prior to the end of the quarter.
 Those who fail to follow the check out procedures are subject to improper checkout fees.
 Students may not stay in their rooms beyond the closing deadline, nor are they permitted to return prior to opening, and they are expected to make their travel arrangements accordingly.
 Personal belongings may be left behind if the student in question is returning to the same room for the following quarter.
 However, the College recommends that students take valuables home with them.
 Students not returning to their same room for the following quarter (e.g. study away/abroad, room change, etc.) must set up a time with a Resident Assistant at least 24-hours in advance to fully check out of their room prior to their departure from campus.

 The only students who may request to stay on campus during Winter Break are international students, in-season athletes, and students who are employed by the College or in the local community (pending employment verification).
 Athletes and campus employees are only permitted to stay on campus during the dates of practice/competitions and/or dates of employment.
-Requests must be made in writing from a Kalamazoo College e-mail account to email@example.com by no later than Sunday of 9th week of the Fall Quarter.
+Requests must be made via an electronic form, which will be circulated during the latter part of Fall Quarter.
 There is no additional charge for housing over Winter Break.
 Campus Dining Services are not generally not available and meal plans are not active, so students staying on campus are responsible for their own meals.
 All College policies remain in effect for students on campus during Winter Break.
 If a student’s behavior becomes problematic during the break, they will be required to vacate campus immediately.

 The only students who may request to stay on campus during Spring Break are international students, in-season athletes, students who are employed by the College or in the local community (pending employment verification), and domestic students whose permanent residence is more than 450 miles away.
-Requests must be made in writing from a Kalamazoo College e-mail account to firstname.lastname@example.org by no later than Sunday of 9th week of the Winter Quarter.
+Requests must be made via an electronic form, which will be circulated during the latter part of Winter Quarter.
 There is no additional charge for housing over Spring Break.
 Campus Dining Services are generally not available and meal plans are not active, so students staying on campus are responsible for their own meals.
 All College policies remain in effect for students on campus during Spring Break.
 If a student’s behavior becomes problematic during the break, they will be required to vacate campus immediately.

 Summer housing may be extended to Kalamazoo College students in one of the following categories and on a space-available basis: